OriginQ/VQNET2.0-tutorial-en/source/rst/nn.rst

     :param kernel_size: `tuple|list` - Size of a single kernel.
     :param stride: `tuple|list` - Stride, defaults to (1, 1)|[1,1]
     :param padding:  Padding, defaults to "valid"
+    :param use_bias: `bool` - Whether to use a offset item.
+Default to use
     :param kernel_initializer: `callable` - Defaults to None
     :param bias_initializer: `callable` - Defaults to None
     :return: a ConvT2D class